Frequently Asked Questions

 What is software citation?

 Software that can be used by others should receive the necessary acknowledgement and recognition it deserves with a permanent identifier such as a DOI.
-Software forms a critical thread in our modern work; making it citeable provides the traceability necessary for our scientific endeavors.
+Software forms a critical thread in our modern work; making it citable provides the traceability necessary for our scientific endeavors.
 Visit our Software Citation Recommendation Page for more information.

 How can I create a citation and DOI for my software?